GalynaM/plot.ly-challenge/README.md

-# plot.ly-challenge
+## plot.ly-challenge

-## Project description: build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
+## Project description:
+### Build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.

 ### Tools used:
 * D3 library to read JSON file